 People always talk about “finding yourself” – about how we should take the time to find ourselves.
 What the fuck does that supposed to even mean?
 I feel like I’ve been lost for my entire life, always searching for a way out and always searching for the meaning of my existence.
 Maybe I should just change my name to Alice.
 You know, Alice, from Alice in the Wonderland.

 She’s lost.
 She’s in a place that she doesn’t know.
 Everything is just so crazy and so disorientated in Wonderland.
 Just when you think you understand a bit of something, you realize just how little you know and how little you are.
 I mean, isn’t that why Alice drank the potions?
-I never settle for that interpretation of the potions being drug and Alice having a drug addiction.
-Rather, I see it as a way for her to escape and a way for her to fit in in this world that is otherwise so limiting and so confusing.
+There is an interpretation out there that claims the potions are drugs and that Alice have a drug addiction.
+Sure, that could be true, but I never really settle for that interpretation alone.
+Rather, I see the potions as a way for her to escape and a way for her to fit in in this world that is otherwise so limiting and so confusing.

 You have to be fit into this standard, this model, and this system of how things should be.
 If you stand out too much, you’re looked at differently.
 Sure, there are many different kinds of people out there, but have you ever noticed how people appear to be “normal” at first?
 They don’t exactly let you in or be the silly, weird, unique, and wonderful person that they are.
 And don’t you ever just wonder why this happen?